Celtic's confirmed Europa League squad confirms what fans suspected

 In the middle of the park: Luke McCowan, Arne Engels, Paulo Bernardo, Callum McGregor, and Benjamin Nygren.
 No changes to the midfield either, with Oxlade-Chamberlain missing out.

-Up front: Yang, James Forrest, Kelechi Iheanacho, Daizen Maeda, Sebastian Tounekti, Michel-Ange Balikwisha, Tomas Cvancara and Junior Adamu.
-Cvancara and Adamu come in to provide cover, as Osmand and Kenny drop out, one through injury and one through a loan move.
+Up front: Yang, James Forrest, Kelechi Iheanacho, Daizen Maeda, Sebastian Tounekti, Tomas Cvancara and Junior Adamu.
+Cvancara and Adamu come in to provide cover, as Osmand, Kenny and Balikwisha drop out.

 Cvancara has quickly become a player the fans love, with the Czech impressing in the two appearances he has made for the Hoops.
 We are yet to see Adamu play, but he has done enough to convince O'Neill that he is deserving of a Europa League spot.
 The player can play as a striker and a winger, proving his versatility.